akarnokd/reactive-extensions/README.md

 delay any error after all upstream items have been delivered.

 (The standard `ObserveOn` by default allows errors to cut ahead.)

+### Repeat

+Repeatedly re-subscribes to the source observable if the predicate function returns true upon the completion of the previous subscription.

+### RepeatWhen

+### Retry

+Repeatedly re-subscribes to the source observable if the predicate function returns true upon the failure of the previous subscription.

+### RetryWhen

 ### Test